papakonnekt/garden-planner/devDocs/design.md

 ## Overview

 The Garden Manager App is a standalone, visually stunning, and highly interactive tool for planning, tracking, and optimizing garden beds.
 It delivers a fully 3D representation of the user's garden, leveraging detailed inputs to drive intelligent companion planting and environmental insights.
-The app focuses on local garden data, plant compatibility, and environmental tracking, without login or NPK calculator features.
+The app focuses on local garden data, plant compatibility, and environmental tracking.
 This design prioritizes a biomorphic, immersive experience with smooth animations, intuitive controls, and robust performance across mobile and desktop platforms.

 ## Technology Stack